ankit-kheria/Machine-Learning-Specialization/README.md

 # Machine-Learning-Specialization
-Notes and code from Machine Learning Specialization offered by Deeplearning. ai
+Notes and codes from Machine Learning Specialization offered by Deeplearning. ai